robmoore-i/robmoore-i.github.io/wiki/docs/writing/gradle/jvms.md

-# Gradle and JVMs
+# JVMs

 This page contains tips regarding the use of Gradle and different JVM versions.

-## <a name="use-java-toolchains"></a>Java Toolchains
+## Java Toolchains

 Gradle is a Java program.
-When you invoke Gradle (e.g. using `./gradlew`), you are starting one or more Java processses (you can check your locally running Java processes using a command line tool suhc as `jps`).
+When you invoke Gradle (e.g. using `./gradlew`), you are starting one or more Java processes (you can check your locally running Java processes using a command line tool suhc as `jps`).

 Modern Gradle is compatible with Java 8 onwards.
 Running with the second most recent LTS Java release will give you the best experience, with the lowest likelihood of encountering bugs.